vdbaan/IssueFinder/README.md

 ## Changelog
 1.2.0 - Added edit functionality.
 Added CVSS Base score and exploitable to findings.
+Display the port in 'gnmap format'.
 Made more 'groovy'esk changed to the code.
+ Started smalling down the jar file by removing unneeded classes.

 1.1.0 - Added the following parsers:
 - Arachni